OxygenCobalt/Auxio/info/ARCHITECTURE.md

 - The base package contains the top-level components that manage the FloatingActionButton, AppBar, and ViewPager instances.
 - The `fastscroll` package contains the fast scroll component used in each list of music
 - The `list` package contains the individual fragments for each list of music.
 These are all placed in the top-level ViewPager instance.
-- The `tabs` package contains the data representation of an individual library tab and the UI's for editing them.
+- The `tabs` package contains the data representation of an individual library tab and the UIs for editing them.

 #### `.music`